 You should only attempt another pregnancy when you feel both physically and emotionally ready and have undergone any necessary investigations to determine the cause of miscarriage if possible.
 Most clinicians will recommend having a normal menstrual cycle prior to attempting a subsequent pregnancy.

 How you cope with miscarriage depends very much on your personality and your situation.
-Every person is different, and the way that each individual deals with her own emotions is unique.
+Every person is different, and the way that each individual deals with their own emotions is unique.

 Coping with miscarriage involves finding the strength within yourself and within your relationship to get through this difficult period.
 It also involves asking for help when you need it.